mshakirDr/MFTE/README.md

 Conrad, Susan & Douglas Biber (eds.)
 (2013).
 Variation in English: Multi-Dimensional Studies (Studies in Language and Linguistics).
 New York: Routledge.

 Le Foll, Elen (2021).
 A New Tagger for the Multi-Dimensional Analysis of Register Variation in English.
 Osnabrück University: Institute of Cognitive Science Unpublished M.Sc. thesis.

+Le Foll, Elen & Muhammad Shakir (2023).
+Evaluating the Multi-Feature Tagger of English (MFTE): Challenges and implications for corpus tool evaluations and comparisons.
+Poster presented at the Corpus Linguistics Conference (CL2023), Lancaster University (UK). https://www.researchgate.net/publication/371857138_Evaluating_the_Multi-Feature_Tagger_of_English_MFTE_Challenges_and_implications_for_corpus_tool_evaluations_and_comparisons.

 Nini, Andrea (2014).
 Multidimensional Analysis Tagger (MAT). https://sites.google.com/site/multidimensionaltagger.